 source – 2017 Deloitte Global Human Capital Trends

-The major transformation on the path to High Performance Teams comes not from using new methodologies or technologies but from transforming mindsets and interactions, tuning teams to the external market and innovating the way they solve problems.
+The major transformation on the path to High Performance Teams (HPT) comes not from using new methodologies or technologies but from transforming mindsets and interactions, tuning teams to the external market and innovating the way they solve problems.

 It is challenging to develop High Performance Teams and maintain their high performance in a constantly changing and demanding environment.
 It takes focused actions and strong support from the management team – High Performance Teams do not happen bottom up – they must be led and driven from senior management.

 How do High Performance Teams Look Like ?

 Leadership & Direction